 Prior to entering private practice, Dave served in the United States Navy for 10 years as a naval aviator, flying the F-14B Tomcat, as well as performing operational intelligence work for the Office of Naval Intelligence, personally developing and delivering threat capability briefs to numerous Navy and Marine Corps units as well as to senior Naval leadership.
 He also holds a commercial pilot’s license as well as a mechanical engineering degree.

-Dave is an active member of the American Bar Association and is currently the Former Chair of the Aviation and Space Law Committee of the Torts Trial and Insurance Practice Section (TIPS), the Defense Research Institute and the Tailhook Association.
+Dave is an active member of the American Bar Association (and was formerly the Chair of Aviation and Space Law Committee of the Torts Trial and Insurance Practice Section), the Defense Research Institute and the Tailhook Association.

 Newsletters and Bulletins